aurangzaib/CarND-Traffic-Sign-Classifier-Project/documentation.md

 ### **Pre-process the Data Set:**

-Preprocessing is an important step before training neural network.
+Pre-processing is an important step before training neural network.
 It consists
 of:

 -   Grayscale the images.